Antitrust Lawyer

 In re Plasma-Derivative Protein Therapies Antitrust Litigation

-Shapiro Haber & Urmy LLP plays a leading role representing putative class of hospitals and other healthcare providers in In re Plasma-Derivative Protein Therapies Antitrust Litigation, C.A.
-No. 09-cv-07666 in the Northern District of Illinois, and successfully defeated three motions to dismiss brought by the defendants.
-This is a complex, nationwide class action against manufacturers of plasma protein derivative therapies, which are proteins used to treat seriously ill patients across the United States.
-The action, filed on behalf of all direct purchasers of plasma-derivative protein therapies, alleges that plasma manufacturers agreed to restrict supply and therefore increase prices.
+Shapiro Haber & Urmy played a leading role as a member of the Plaintiffs’ Steering Committee in In re Plasma Derivative Protein Therapies Antitrust Litig., C.A.
+No. 09- cv-07666 (N.D.
+Ill.), successfully defeating three lengthy and substantial motions to dismiss in that case.
+This was a complex, nationwide putative class action against manufacturers of plasma protein derivative therapies, which are proteins used to treat seriously ill patients across the United States.
+The action, filed on behalf of all direct purchasers of plasma-derivative protein therapies, alleged that plasma manufacturers agreed to restrict supply and therefore increase prices.
+In deciding to appoint the firm to its leadership position, the Court highlighted Shapiro Haber & Urmy’s extensive experience litigating complex class actions.
+The case recently settled for $128 million.

 In re Polyurethane Foam Antitrust Litigation